 Our aim is to equip all children at South Crosland with the knowledge and skills required to understand the uses and implications of Science, today and in the future.
 Our Science curriculum has been designed and planned to cover the National Curriculum objectives, go beyond these requirements and meet the needs of our context.
 Each lesson builds on prior knowledge, provides children time to learn and develops key scientific vocabulary and allows children to develop an understanding of the disciplines of Biology, Chemistry and Physics.
 It gives children the knowledge and tools needed to be open-minded and creative and to think like scientists.
 All children study and use a range of enquiry skills such as observation, pattern seeking, identifying and classifying, comparative testing and research.
 These skills allow our children to be independent learners, exploring possible answers to their own questions.
 Our innovative and engaging Science curriculum, which incorporates links with other subjects such as P.S.H.E.
 Education and R.S.H.E, Computing, Design & Technology, Engineering and Mathematics, encourages our children to want to be part of the scientific process responsible for tackling the challenges our world faces.

 To ensure high standards of teaching and learning in Science, we implement a curriculum that is progressive throughout school.
 All Science planning is written and updated regularly by the Science Lead and distributed to a dedicated team of staff who adapt and extend the planning further to match children’s interests and individual needs.
 We include the use of technology, wherever appropriate, to aid teaching and learning.
-Through teacher modelling and planned questioning we encourage our children to wonder about, and be amazed and surprised by, the world around them.
+Through teacher modelling and planned questioning, we encourage our children to wonder about, and be amazed and surprised by, the world around them.
 Opportunities to learn outside the classroom are also planned throughout our Science curriculum, where appropriate.
 Educational visits also have a vital place as part of our Science curriculum, to enhance children’s learning experiences and opportunities further.
-In Years 3 and 4, children use books at the end of each topic to help consolidate their learning; these have proved to be a valuable resource.
+In all year groups, children use books at the end of each topic to help consolidate their learning; these have proved to be a valuable resource.

 The skills of Working Scientifically are embedded throughout the Science Curriculum.
 We build upon the learning and skill development of previous years.
 As our children’s knowledge and understanding increases, they become more proficient in selecting, and using scientific equipment and collecting and interpreting results.
 This allows them to become increasingly confident in their ability to form conclusions, based on their own questions and investigations.